quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 The tags to be assigned are described below.

-## CBOR Tag Registrations

 ```
 Tag             20 (Constrained JSON)
 Data Item       array
-Semantics       First value in the array is always a constrained JSON data
+Semantics       The first value in the array is a constrained
-                item encoded using JSCN, optionally followed by an integer
+                JSON data item encoded using JSCN, optionally
-                or array identifying any embedded references, and then an
+                followed by an integer or array identifying any
+                embedded references, and then an optional array
-                optional array of whitespace hints if any.
+                of whitespace hints (if any).
 Reference       http://quartzjer.github.io/JSCN
 Contact         Jeremie Miller <jeremie.miller@gmail.com>

 Tag             31 (Upper Case Modifier)
 Data Item       multiple
-Semantics       Indicates that the data item following contains values
+Semantics       Indicates that the data item following contains
-                where the upper case is semantically important when
+                values where the upper case is semantically
-                interpreted in any UTF-8 string context.
+                important when interpreted in a UTF-8 string
+                context.
 Reference       http://quartzjer.github.io/JSCN
 Contact         Jeremie Miller <jeremie.miller@gmail.com>
 ```

+## JSCN Reference Sets Registry

+A future version of this document will request creation of a registry for JSCN Reference Sets.

 # Security Considerations